Rysias/cds-assignments/vision-a1/README.md

 - (bonus task) Create a program which does this for the whole dataset, creating a CSV with one column showing the file name for each image and three other columns showing the most similar images

 **Personal focus**
 In this assignment, I want to focus on creating performant code.
 Finding most similar images is fairly expensive as it requires a) a lot of image processing, and b) N^2 comparisons.
 I will therefore experiment with how to parallelize the code and avoid unnecessary duplication of processing.
+Furthermore, I want to be better at writing production-grade code that is easy to read and maintain.
+Therefore I will try to implement the SOLID-principles in this (and future) assignments.

 ## Methods and design
 My algorithm for finding the most similar images for a given image goes as follows: